-In my teens I started to have this reoccurring dream of him… him coming home from work, me on the front step to our house playing, and him gently patting me on the head.
+In my teens I started to have this reoccurring dream of him.
+Dad coming home from work, me on the front steps to our house playing, and him gently patting me on the head.
 “Hello little man,” he said.
-The same dream would play over and over in my mind as I slept during puberty, sometimes in black and white, but more often than not in full living colour.
+The same dream would play over in my mind as I slept during puberty, sometimes in black and white, but more often than not in full living colour.

-My dad looked like a movie star with his bright eyes, a wicked smile and dazzling teeth.
-He could be playful but his mood could also quickly change and when it did all hell broke loose.
-He was not an easy man.
+My dad looked like a movie star with his bright eyes, wicked smile and dazzling teeth.
+He could be playful but his mood could also quickly change and when it did, all hell broke loose.

-Years later as an adult I started to think he must have been unhappy with his lot in life.
-But, as a little boy he often scared me.
-I never got his anger as a child, but as an adult I started to understand the cracks in his amour, and strangely I started to reconnect with him.
+Years later I started to think he must have been unhappy with his lot in life.
+But as a little boy he often scared me.
+I never got his anger as a child, but as an adult I started to understand the cracks in his amour, and strangely I reconnected with him.

-As a child, when I got into bed at night and said my prayers, it was hard sometimes to say God bless daddy…but I’d always force myself to say it.
+As a child, when I got into bed at night and said my prayers, it was hard sometimes to say God bless daddy…but I’d force myself to say it.
 And while I was at it, I’d bless my neighbours for good measure.
-One thing I clearly remember as a child is I was never hit or beaten, at least I don’t remember it.
+As a child I was never hit or beaten, at least I don’t remember it.
 Even when dad went on a rampage through the house, often drunk, I was never in the line of fire.

 He was a mystery in many ways to me.
-He was warm at times, he was funny, he could be charming, and he could get angry.
-That was my dad to me full stop!
+He was funny, he could be charming, and he could get angry.
+That was my dad!
+Full stop!
 We never spoke much when he was alive that I can recall, but once he’d passed away, I couldn’t shut him up.
-The first time dad made his reappearance in our house was a year to the day after he’d died.
+Dad’s reappearance in our house was a year to the day after he’d died.

 On a bleak winter’s night, dad decided to pay us a visit.
-He had this funny habit once he was dead of popping his head around the corner of my bedroom door and just smiling at me.
-It would always give me a fright.
+You see he had this habit once he was dead of pushing open my bedroom door, popping his head around the corner, and smiling at me.
+It would give me a fright.
 Sometimes I’d find him smiling back at me as I went to draw the blinds before bedtime.
-Once my mum was so distressed when dad popped his head around the corner of her bedroom door, I had to jump in bed with her just to calm her down.
-We slept with the lights on that night together.
-I think mum thought he was coming back to kill her…eventually I started to believe he’d come to protect me.
-This thought of protection and of my father’s love has stayed with me since the day he died.
+Once, my mum was so distressed when dad popped his head around the corner of her room, I had to jump in bed with her just to calm her down.
+We slept with the lights on that night.
+I think mum thought he was coming back to kill her, eventually I started to believe he’d come to protect me.
+This thought of protection, and of my father’s love has stayed with me since the day he died.

-Over time dad’s visits got less and less frequent, life took over I guess for everyone in my family including me… but his love, the way it smelt, the essence of him, I’d know anywhere.
+Over time dad’s ghostly visits grew less frequent, life moved on for everyone in my family including me… but his essence, the way he smelt, I’d know anywhere.

-I’ve been grateful to have him popping in and out of my life at stressful times.
-Sometimes whispering in my ear, telling me that I should do this or I shouldn’t do that.
-Sometimes he gives me a bear hug sort of…a hug of energy kind of…a hug so strong it makes me cry… it can be overwhelming to be loved that much, but there is no denying it’s my dad’s hug.
+I’ve been lucky to have him popping in and out of my life during tough times.
+Whispering in my ear, telling me that I should do this, or I shouldn’t do that.
+Sometimes he gives me a bear hug sort of…a hug of energy so strong it makes me cry.
+It can be overwhelming to be loved that much, but there is no denying it’s my dad’s hug.
 I can smell him.
-It happened recently in the kitchen and he took my breath clean away.
-Then his energy sort of disappeared out of the kitchen via the open window, in a cloud.
-It was a hot Melbourne night.
-I wondered if the old man in the flats opposite saw him leave.
-Probably not, I decided…
+It happened recently in the kitchen and he took my breath away.
+Then his energy sort of disappeared out of the open window, in a cloud of dust.
+It was a hot Melbourne Summer night.
+I wondered if the elderly man in the flats opposite saw him leave.
+Probably not, I guess.

-I mentioned dad was still visiting me to my family a few months back, they fell silent.
-I didn’t care, it’s important to believe what you know is true, right?
-As a kid, I felt unloved I guess by my father.
-But, as a grown man I feel his love all around me, around every corner, firm, steady, and constant.
+As a kid, I felt unloved by my father.
+But as a grown man I feel him all around me, around every corner, lovingly constant.